-This PGY1 Pharmacy Residency is conducted by Virginia Hospital Center (VHC) in Arlington, Virginia in partnership with the Bernard J. Dunn School of Pharmacy at Shenandoah University in Winchester and Ashburn, Virginia.
-Rotations are completed at Virginia Hospital Center, an independent 350-bed not-for-profit, teaching facility.
-VHC is designated as a Magnet hospital by the American Nurses Credentialing Center in Washington DC metropolitan area.
+This PGY1 Pharmacy Residency is conducted by Virginia Hospital Center (VHC) in Arlington, Virginia in partnership with the Bernard J. Dunn School of Pharmacy at Shenandoah University in Winchester and Fairfax, Virginia.
+Rotations are completed at Virginia Hospital Center, an independent 394-bed not-for-profit, teaching facility.

 - Internal Medicine

 - Oncology II

 - Teaching and Learning Curriculum Program